 See an example of a Credit and Debit Card Policy.
 You can also do a web search for company credit and debit card policies and find some good templates that you can customize for your particular organization.

 Let me emphasize again here...that it doesn't matter how small your organization is...we should avoid the very appearance of evil.
 An individual using the credit/debit card and writing checks SHOULD NOT be the one reconciling the bank/credit card statements!

 1. Personal expenses should not be allowed to be charged to the church's card.
 Any personal charges that were inadvertently charged to the card should be repaid immediately.

-4. Use preventative and protective measures to prevent credit card fraud and theft such as not giving the church's credit card number out over the phone unless you know the company to be reputable, keep your eye on the card the whole time a transaction takes place, etc. The church's credit card company should be notified immediately if fraud or theft occurs.
+5. Use preventative and protective measures to prevent credit card fraud and theft such as not giving the church's credit card number out over the phone unless you know the company to be reputable, keep your eye on the card the whole time a transaction takes place, etc. Another preventative measure is NOT allowing any online purchases while on a public wifi.
+Always include in your policy that the church's credit card company should be notified immediately if fraud or theft occurs!